These are Web sites and blogs that Absolute Write thinks every writer ought to know about.

 - You need to know about this site.
 It includes “warnings about literary fraud and other schemes, scams, and pitfalls that target writers.”
 Writer Beware is the public face of the Science Fiction and Fantasy Writers of America’s Committee on Writing Scams.
 They are also sponsored by the Mystery Writers of America.
-There’s also a Writer Beware blog.
+Also see the Writer Beware blog.

 Writing Workshops, Conferences and Retreats

 Note that many professional organizations like RWA and SCWBI offer conferences.

 - The ALPHA SF/F/H Workshop for Young Writers (ages 14 – 19)

 - “We’re looking for enthusiastic, talented young writers who have a strong interest in science fiction, fantasy and/or horror and a passion for writing.
 Come spend ten days working with professional authors, each of whom will spend two days at the workshop.”
 This looks like a fabulous opportunity; writers in past years include Tamora Pierce, Harry Turtledove, Catherine Asaro, Wen Spencer, and Tobias S. Bucknell.